 Our organization has previously reported on sustainability issues.
-Compared to the previous Sustainability Report there are changes in the statement of information.

 FAI-rent-a-jet AG has published a sustainability report in previous years.
-As this report becomes more detailed, 360report software gave us the opportunity to comply with this.
+As this report becomes more detailed, we comply with this.

 102-49 Changes in reporting

 In comparison to the previous Sustainability Report there have been no changes in the scope of report of material topics and topic boundaries.